 So what is the remedy given in the Pistis Sophia?
 How do we address the issues we discover when we study the signs of the sphere?
 Well, it is the “invocation for reaching the divine regions” – the recipe used to appeal for compassion and forgiveness.
 Jesus explains to everyone present that they should set out wine and loaves of bread in a certain way, add vine branches, some water and a fire source.
 Then invoke the divine name, the “father of all fatherhood” is the phrase he chooses.
 And then humbly ask for forgiveness for the souls in our circle (perhaps that’s everyone), and ourselves personally, and ask for troubles to be blotted out, troubles from actions committed knowingly and un-knowingly.
 And then, do not forget, he says to ask for a sign that the forgiveness has happened.

 As I thought it over, it is clear that this is the same principle used in most religions, perhaps in all religious practice in part.
 We all have so much more in common than is assumed.
 In Hindu ceremony, we invoke the divine name, offer prasad (food), water is used, and fire, and we petition for alleviation of suffering and we offer gratitude.
 These fundamentals from far East Asia are the same as the practice Jesus describes in the Pistis Sophia.
-The speculators who wonder if Jesus went to India during his missing years may not be off the mark.
+The speculators who wonder if Jesus went to India during his missing years may not be off the mark (or the journey was done by those who wrote about him).
 It would have been easy to make the trip on the Silk Road, popular in his time.